nagarajan/motleytechpy3/content/orbit-camera/content.md

     <canvas id="playground" style="width: 800px; height 600px; display: block"></canvas>
 </div>

-Figuring out the exact rotations turned out to be a nice little challenge - however, the final code turned out to be fairly straight forward.
+Figuring out the exact rotations turned out to be a nice little challenge - however, the final solution was fairly straight forward (as it often happens in mathematical maniputations).
 The three.js matrix operations make it fairly easy to implement the new orbiting manipulations (once the required rotations have been figured out).
 The code is well commented and should be fairly self explanatory.

 ```